 These dreamy Loaded Scalloped Potatoes are the epitome of comforting tummy filling side dishes.
-Tender parboiled slices of fresh potatoes are smothered in a creamy sour cream sauce, seasoned with bacon and fresh chives.
-Add copious amounts of cheddar cheese and these scalloped potatoes are instantly transformed into the kind of food that brings them running to the table any day of the week.
+Tender parboiled slices of fresh potatoes are smothered in a creamy sour cream sauce, seasoned with bacon and fresh chives and plenty of gooey cheese.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Loaded Scalloped Potatoes

 - 1 10 3/4 oz can cream of onion soup

 - 1 10 3/4 oz can cream of potato soup

 - 1 cup half and half